 The Teams AI Library, M365 Agents SDK & Toolkit and how to run Doom in Teams

-One way of making an agent created in Copilot Studio available in a custom channel - such as a native app or a web page - is to use the Copilot Studio Client that is part of the Microsoft 365 Agents SDK.
-I explored this option in this video where the Copilot Studio Client is used to embed an agent created in Copilot Studio in a custom web page (the code can be found in this repo):
+One way of making a Copilot Studio agent available in a custom channel, such as a native app or a web page, is to use the Copilot Studio Client that is part of the Microsoft 365 Agents SDK.
+I explored this option in this video where the Copilot Studio Client is used to implement a custom chat agent in a webpage, that is orchestrated in Copilot Studio (the code can be found in this repo):

 In many cases, Microsoft Teams is the channel of choice when deploying AI agents.
 So what options are available if you want to create an AI agent that should be available in Teams?
 As mentioned above, Copilot Studio is a good option, especially if you want a no-code approach.
 But what if you want more control?
-In this blog post I intend to explore some other options available for publishing agents in Teams:
+Let’s explore some other options available for publishing agents in Teams:

 - The Microsoft 365 Agents SDK - An extensive framework that allows for the creation of AI agents that can be deployed to many different channels, Microsoft Teams being one of them.